mulesoft-assets/template-sfdc2sfdc-account-migration/README.md

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>

-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+In order to use this Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration
 + http.port `9090`